TheOreoTM/Viva-La-Website/commands/suggestion/suggestions.md

 ==- [!button variant="secondary" text="Consider" size="m"]
 Mark the suggestion as its considered
 ==- [!button variant="primpary" text="Implement" size="m"]
-Mark the suggestino as its implemented
+Mark the suggestion as its implemented
 ==-

 ## Usage